binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/sops-kms.md

 ### Assumptions

-We are assuming the [**binbash Leverage**](https://leverage.binbash.co/) [Landing Zone](https://leverage.binbash.co/try-leverage/) is deployed, an account called `apps-devstg` was region `us-east-1` is being used.
+We are assuming the [**binbash Leverage**](https://leverage.binbash.co/) [Landing Zone](https://leverage.binbash.co/try-leverage/) is deployed, an account called `apps-devstg` was created and a region `us-east-1` is being used.
 In any case you can adapt these examples to other scenarios.

+---

+---

 ### Prerequisites